-In August 2023, NMFS published a report, "Evaluating Measurement Error in the MRIP Fishing Effort Survey2", that summarized results from a small-scale pilot study to evaluate potential sources of bias in the FES.
+In August 2023, NMFS published a report, "Evaluating Measurement Error in the MRIP Fishing Effort Survey," that summarized results from a small-scale pilot study to evaluate potential sources of bias in the FES.
 The pilot study, using data from four states from July to December 2015, found that switching the current sequence of survey questions resulted in fewer reporting errors and illogical responses.
 As a result, effort estimates for shore and private boat anglers were generally 30 to 40 percent lower.
-NMFS is now conducting a large-scale follow up study to gain a better understanding of differences in effort estimates between the current survey design and revised survey designs.
-This study will be conducted throughout 2024, with results available the following year(s).
+NMFS is now conducting a large-scale follow up study to gain a better understanding of differences in respondent recall and resulting effort estimates between the current survey design and revised survey design.
+The revised design changes the order of two fishing effort questions and increases the administration of the survey from every two months to monthly.
+The revised FES design being tested is producing improved data quality in alignment with prior pilot studies.
+However, there is still a large amount of data to collect and analyze before fully informed comparisons can be made between the current survey and the revised design.